Quantum Policy Gradient in Reproducing Kernel Hilbert Space: Introduction

 \section{Introduction}

-Reinforcement learning (RL) is a technique that is successful across a wide range of interactive applications.
-A key limitation of RL is that it requires a large number of samples before a high-performing policy is learned.
+Reinforcement learning (RL) is a technique for interactively learning from an environment from rewards which has been successful across a wide range of applications.
+Unfortunately, RL has high sample complexity, i.e. it requires many data samples before a high-performing policy is learned.
 With the aim of reducing the sample complexity, several works have proposed applying RL systems within quantum-accessible environments, where interactions with the environment occur within a quantum system allowing to make use of superpositions across state-action trajectories.
-While exponential sample complexity improvements have only been shown for a special case environment formulated around Simon's problem \cite{Dunjko2017}, recent policy gradient algorithms demonstrate benefits in terms of quadratic sample complexity improvements when applying a parametrised quantum circuit within a quantum environment due to the properties of quantum superpositions \cite{Jerbi2022}.
-Moreover, several quantum RL works demonstrate that by using parametrised quantum circuits, the number of parameters can be reduced compared to using classical neural networks \cite{Lan2021,Chen2023} -- although this line of investigation has primarily focused on classical environments.
+While exponential sample complexity improvements have only been shown for a special case environment formulated around Simon's problem \citep{Dunjko2017}, recent quantum policy gradient algorithms demonstrate benefits in terms of quadratic sample complexity improvements when applying a parametrised quantum circuit within a quantum environment due to the properties of quantum superpositions \citep{Jerbi2022}.
+Moreover, several quantum RL works demonstrate that by using parametrised quantum circuits (PQCs), the number of parameters can be reduced compared to using classical neural networks \citep{Lan2021,Chen2023} -- although this line of investigation has primarily focused on classical environments.

-Despite the promise of quadratic or better improvements, limited work has been done in quantum-accessible environments, and especially in the construction of suitable parametrised quantum circuits (PQCs).
-Previous work has introduced various PQCs for classical RL \cite{Jerbi2021}, using hardware efficient PQCs with alternating layered architecture.
-Two of these circuit classes, namely Raw-PQC and Softmax-PQC, have then been analysed further in the context of quantum-accessible environments when using quantum policy gradient (QPG) algorithms \cite{Jerbi2022}, which yield quadratic improvements in query complexity, i.e. the calls to the oracle to estimate the policy gradient.
-PQCs have also been applied to the quantum control context, where the overall sample complexity is not mentioned \cite{Wu2020} or is without quadratic improvement \cite{Sequeira2023a}.
+Despite the promise of quadratic or better improvements, limited work has been done in designing quantum algorithms and suitable PQCs for quantum-accessible environments.
+Previous work has introduced various PQCs for classical RL \citep{Jerbi2021}, namely Raw-PQC and Softmax-PQC, which were put to the test as RL policies in classical environments based on numerical experiments in hardware-efficient PQCs \citep{Kandala2017} with data-reuploading \citep{Perez-Salinas2020}.
+These PQCs were then used in a theoretical study on the sample complexity of quantum policy gradient techniques, including analytical gradient estimation using quantum Monte Carlo techniques and a numerical quantum gradient estimation technique based on central differencing \citep{Jerbi2022}.
+PQCs have also been applied to the quantum control context, where the overall sample complexity is not mentioned \citep{Wu2020} or is without quadratic improvement \citep{Sequeira2023a}.